Thursday, October 12th, 5:10-6:00 pm; 160 Heady Hall

 Monday, October 30th, 5:10-6:00 pm; 160 Heady Hall

-The Edinburgh & London trip during Spring Break 2018 will offer an opportunity to explore the the history and government in both Scotland and Great Britain.
-During class time prior to the trip, students will discuss the history of the European Union, the history of Britain, the vote for exit, and the implications for Great Britain.
+The Edinburgh, Stirling, Perth & London trip during Spring Break 2018 will offer an opportunity to explore the the history and government in both Scotland and Great Britain.
+During class time prior to the trip, students will discuss the history of the European Union, the history of Britain, the vote for exit, and various economic and political implications of an exit.

 The recent vote by a majority of voters in Great Britain to leave the common market of the European Union has opened up a large number of questions about the rationale for and possible outcomes of the vote.
 This class will examine some of those rationales and discuss some of the outcomes, even as the British themselves move down the unknown path on which they have set out.

 The 10 days spent in Edinburgh and London will involve trips to both the Scottish and the British Parliaments and visits to National Museums and other historical sites in Britain, from Roman to modern day.
 The ultimate goal of the time in Britain is to provide students with an understanding of the complexities of the British culture and the experience of traveling abroad.

 Econ 496, 3 credits, Spring 2018: class will travel during Spring Break 2018, but will meet on campus throughout most of the Spring 2018 semester.Class meets Thursdays 3.30-5.00 pm from January 8 - March 22

 Program Prerequisites: 3 credits in economics or political science (recommended).